-Introduced for the first time in \cite{Cordero-Cid:2016krd,Keus:2016orl,Cordero:2017owj,Cordero-Cid:2018man}, dark CP-violation provides a handle on the otherwise fixed gauge couplings and opens up a large region of the parameter space to accommodate a DM candidate in agreement with cosmological and collider experiments.
+Such dark/inert sources of CP-violation were introduced for the first time in \cite{Cordero-Cid:2016krd} and studied further in \cite{Keus:2016orl,Cordero:2017owj,Cordero-Cid:2018man,Cordero-Cid:2020yba} in a 3HDM framework where the CP-mixed dark/inert scalars interact with the SM particles through Higgs and the gauge bosons.
+It was shown that dark CP-violation provides a handle on the otherwise fixed gauge-scalar couplings and opens up a large region of the parameter space to accommodate a CP-violating DM candidate in agreement with cosmological and collider experiments.
 Moreover, since the inert sector is protected from directly coupling to the SM particles, the dark CP-violation receives no limitation from the EDM experiments.
 Again, the following list aims to summarise this discussion. \begin{itemize} \item $ \left\{ \right. $ with $(v_1,v_2,0)$: very constrained DM, very constrained CP-violation. \item $ \left\{ \right. $ with $(v,0,0)$: DM and CP-violation \end{itemize} It is important to note that when the extended inert sector contains a doublet and a singlet scalar, as opposed to two doublet scalars, the amount of CP-violation is inevitably reduced due to the presence of the singlet \cite{Azevedo:2018fmj}.
 In addition to that, there are fewer co-annihilation channels present for the DM candidate.
 As a result, the model is more constrained and less favourable to the 3HDM counterpart.